groupoasys/Comparison_non_linear_solvers/README.md

 This section briefly explains the organization of the examples used here.
 This repo contains one folder per optimization problem.
 Each folder contains three new folders and a script called `main_name_of_the_problem.py`.
 Such a script is the only one that should be executed when running the experiments.
 Moreover, the first folder, entitled `model_pdf` contains the document with the model formulation.
 The second folder, `optimization_problem_utils` is formed by the scripts which solves the optimization problem, so *be careful when modifying it*.
-Do not hesitate to contact the person who has written this code.
+Do not hesitate to contact the person who has written this code if you want to make changes.
 Finally, the third folder entitled `results_name_of_the_problem` includes the results obtained in all the runs of the multistart, and a summary of them, called `summary_results.csv`.